-The superintendent’s four-year extended contract with annual salary increases was approved by a 3-2 vote.
-There’s a message in a split vote for a contract renewal.
+The school board extended the superintendent’s four-year contract with annual salary increases by a split 3-2 vote.
+Having been an elected school board member, I can tell you there’s a hidden message in a split vote on contract renewals.

-During the contract renegotiating, it was learned an investigation into the county board of education’s finances had begun.
+After the contract renewal, the school board learned of an investigation into the county board of education's finances.

-Shortly after, the superintendent announced she was retiring.
-The school board agreed to pay her for an additional two months to buy out the remainder of her four-year contract.
+Shortly after the investigation became known, the superintendent announced her retirement.
+The school board agreed to pay her for an additional two months’ salary to buy out the remainder of her four-year contract.

-Through the investigation, the Grand Jury learned, the superintendent had been selling electronic devices purchased through the county schools.
+Through the investigation, the Grand Jury learned that the retired superintendent had been selling electronic devices purchased for teachers through the county schools.
 She sold the items through online auctions, on eBay, or gifted them to relatives.

 She misjudged her teachers and used them by stating the devices had been purchased for them—they testified to the contrary.

-If selling the items purchased with county education money for profit wasn’t bad enough, she also used purchase orders to buy decorations for her son’s wedding.
+If selling electronics that the school had purchased for personal gain wasn’t bad enough, she also used school purchase orders to buy decorations for her son’s wedding.
 Nothing that a school would conceivably use, such as bread baskets, beverages dispensers, urns, columns, pedestals, etc. Following the wedding, the items were split between the superintendent and her son’s wedding planner.

 After her arrest, she went to trial.
-The jury found her guilty of wire fraud, theft, mail fraud, and aggravated identity theft.
+A jury found her guilty of wire fraud, theft, mail fraud, and aggravated identity theft.

 The judge sentenced her to 42 months in federal prison, followed with three years of supervised release.
-Her state pension is suspending while incarcerated.
+Her state pension was suspending while incarcerated.

-Worth Mentioning: Did you know you can help your child’s teacher or any teacher for that matter by purchasing items from their Classroom Wish List on Amazon?
+Worth Mentioning: Did you know you can help teachers by purchasing classroom supplies from their Classroom Wish List on Amazon?
 Ask them for their Amazon Classroom Wish List link.
-You’ll help them to #clearthelist.
-Here’s an article about the Clear the List campaign.

-Source: Charleston Gazette-Mail, U.S. Court of West Virginia, U.S. Dept. of Justice
+Source: U.S. Court of West Virginia, U.S. Dept. of Justice, Charleston Gazette-Mail